670 Class Syllabus

 HOMEWORK:

 Assignment #10 (50 points) “Sports Feature”-Attend a local sporting event(s) and document what is happening away from the field.
 What’s happening in the stands, along the sidelines, on the bench, outside the stadium, near the concession stand?
+And what is a Sporting Event anyway.
+What about ESports.
 Think about the quality of the light.
 Think about leading lines and the ROT.
 You will need 4 to 6 images.

 -Edit assignment #10